Naruno/Naruno/docs/concepts/consensus/consensus.md

 When a node got enough candidate block (80% of UNL Nodes) the proccessing is starts and transaction process and the transaction that selected from majority will be added to the block.
 After the transaction process is done, the new block is created and ready to round 2.

 ### Comunication
+Every node send self block to the network and the network send the block to the other nodes.

+These process runs in the
+- 'decentra_network.node.server.server.send_my_block'
+- 'decentra_network.node.server.server.get_candidate_block'

+functions.

 ```mermaid
 sequenceDiagram
     participant Node_A